-So, as I’ve been working my way through these posts again, I noticed that when I did the course outline the initial class is entitled “You Are What and How You Eat.
+So, as I’ve been working my way through these posts again, and come to this introduction and overview, I noticed that when I did the course outline the initial class is entitled “You Are What and How You Eat.
 For this course the latter part of that statement is the more important.
 The reason that the course is called “Common Eating.” is my belief that the most important function of food is to bring us together around the table.

 The famous quote from Brillat-Savarin is: “Tell me what you eat, and I will tell you what you are.”
 I think the quote could just as easily be reworked to read: “Tell me who you eat with, and I will tell you who you are.”
 In North American society the answer to that second question is increasingly.
 I eat by myself.
 While we often read about how smart phones are making us more and more narcissistic, or not, perhaps the problem is found further back.
 Perhaps we are becoming more focused on ourselves because we are simply losing our ability to be together.
 Something that in past generations was learned primarily around the dinner table.